beagleterm/beagle-term/README.md

 License
 ----------
 * This application, Beagle Term is forked from original chromium hterm source.(http://git.chromium.org/chromiumos/platform/assets.git)
-* Beagle Term also follow BSD license.
+* BSD license.

 TO DO LIST
 ------------
-* fix grammertical mistake on my English document or comment or source code.
+* Fix grammertical mistake on my English document or comment or source code.
-* need to create dialogs showing information(for exmaple, connection ports..)
+* Need to create dialogs showing information(for exmaple, connection ports..)